Unser Mund sei voll Lachens, BWV 110: Background

 Bach was appointed Thomaskantor (director of church music) in 1723 in Leipzig.
-There he was responsible for the music at four churches, and the training and education of boys singing in the Thomanerchor (the boys' choir in Leipzig).
-He took office on 30 May 1723, the first Sunday after Trinity.
+There he was responsible for the music at four churches, and the training and education of the boys singing in the Thomanerchor (the boys' choir in Leipzig).
+He took office on 30 May 1723, performing his church cantata Die Elenden sollen essen, BWV 75, for the first Sunday after Trinity.
 In the new position, Bach decided to compose church cantatas for almost all liturgical events for the first twelve months; they became his first cantata cycle.
-These were for Sundays, except for the 'silent times' (Tempus clausum) in the Christian liturgical year, primarily Advent (before Christmas) and Lent (before Easter), and additional feast days such as feasts of saints.
+These were for Sundays and feast days of the Christian liturgical year, except for the "silent times" of Advent (before Christmas) and Lent (before Easter), including feasts of saints, of Mary, and several days of celebrating the high holidays.
 The following year, Bach went on to write a second cantata cycle, now basing each on a Lutheran hymn.
 In his book Johann Sebastian Bach: The Learned Musician, Christoph Wolff described the endeavour as "a most promising project of great homogeneity, whose scope he was able to define himself".

-In 1725, his third year at the post, he slowed down and began to perform cantatas by other composers.
-He composed Unser Mund sei voll Lachens for Christmas Day that year.
+In 1725, his third year in the post, Bach slowed down his composing and began to perform cantatas by other composers.
+Until Christmas, cantatas from that year are only extant for four occasions, three Sundays and Reformation Day on 31 October.
+He was thus able to use the month of November to prepare the cantatas for the Christmas season, and could still take a vacation during Advent, together with his wife, Anna Magdalena, to perform a birthday cantata at the Köthen court where he had worked previously.
+He seems to have planned to set a complete liturgical year with texts from a cycle of cantata texts by Georg Christian Lehms.

 Christmas

-When Bach worked in Leipzig, Christmas, as also Easter and Pentecost, were celebrated for three days, each day requiring festive music for church services.
-On the first day, the cantata was performed in the morning at the Nikolaikirche, and in the afternoon in a vespers service at the Thomaskirche.
-On the second day, the different cantata was performed in the morning at the Thomaskirche and in the afternoon in the Nikolaikirche.
+When Bach worked in Leipzig, Christmas, Easter and Pentecost were celebrated for three days, and each day required festive music for church services.
+On the first day, the cantata was performed in the morning at the Nikolaikirche and in the afternoon in a vespers service at the Thomaskirche.
+On the second day, a different cantata was performed in the morning at the Thomaskirche and in the afternoon in the Nikolaikirche.
 On the third day, a third cantata was performed only in the morning in one of the churches.
-As Bach was also required to serve the Paulinerkirche of the university, a third performance there of the cantata for the first day in the late morning is possible.
+The Bach scholar Hans-Joachim Schulze noted that Bach was also required to serve the Paulinerkirche of the Leipzig University, and therefore a third performance of the cantata there in the late morning of the same day was not impossible.

-In 1723, he had composed no new Christmas Day cantatas, but revived Christen, ätzet diesen Tag, BWV 63, setting a text of free poetry without any biblical or chorale.
-That year, he composed new works for the second and third feast day.
+In 1723, Bach had composed no new Christmas Day cantata, but revived Christen, ätzet diesen Tag, BWV 63, a work dating back possibly to 1713 that sets a text of free poetry without any biblical text or chorale He composed new works for the second and third feast day that year.
 In his second year, he composed three chorale cantatas for the three feast days, beginning with Gelobet seist du, Jesu Christ, BWV 91.

-Bach wrote Unser Mund sei voll Lachens for Christmas Day, the first day of the celebration.
-The prescribed readings for the feast day were from the Epistle of Titus, "God's mercy appeared" or from the Book of Isaiah, "Unto us a child is born", and from the Gospel of Luke, the Nativity, annunciation to the shepherds and the angels' song.